-I recently wrote about my favorite back to school resources, but I consider this post my most important back to school post-the power of relationships.
+I recently wrote about my favorite back to school resources, but I consider this post my most important back to school post, as it covers what I feel is the most essential classroom management strategy: The power of relationships.
 I know that technically our job is to teach academics, but teaching is so much bigger than that.

 I was able to see evidence of this over the summer when one of my former students faced an enormous personal tragedy.
 Despite all of the obstacles in front of her, the first person the child called was her teacher.
 That’s powerful to me.
 It reminded me of the powerful role we play in our students’ lives and the opportunity we have to make a life changing difference.

 When it comes to teaching, no truer words have ever been spoken.
 The number one thing our students will remember from us is how we make them feel.
 I think I could extend this idea further by saying that no one will remember how many likes our classroom got on Instagram or how Pinterest worthy our lessons were.
 I don’t say that because I think those things are bad.
 Instead, I say that as a reminder to myself that I have to prioritize and keep things in perspective.
 During this time of year, I have a tendency to become overwhelmed and stressed about all the things I see others sharing on social media.
 I have to keep perspective that those things are fun, but they’re not what makes the biggest impact in our classroom.
 Our relationships are what matter most.

 We all want to feel cared for and valued by the significant people in our life.
 When students feel that you value and care for them as individuals, they are more willing to comply with our requests.
 Developing positive teacher-student relations is also one of the most effective steps we can take to establish a positive climate in the classroom.
 Over the years I’ve also found that when I have a positive relationship with my students, they are much more likely to give their best effort academically and respond in constructive manner when we have to handle behavior issues.

 Classroom Management Strategy Tactics